jrenslin/everyday-helpers/README.md

 ### `increase_brightness.sh` and `reduce_brightness.sh`

 Scripts for increasing and decreasing screen brightness by ten percent.
-Written because `xbacklight` did not work on my old screen.
+Written because `xbacklight` did not work on an old screen.

 ### `tmux_mail.sh`, `tmux_main.sh` and `tmux_music.sh`